cardano-foundation/cardano-rosetta/examples/postman/README.md

 - Run `$ node sign-transaction-server` to start local server for handling transaction signing.
 This is required because there are limitations in Postman's sandbox environment.

 ### Running the send transaction example
 The `send_transaction.postman_collection.json` defines the scenario and `send_transaction_postman_environment.json` defines the environment variables.
+This example is designed to be run as a nightly test.
+As a result, the sender and receiver addresses are the same to allow funds to be "sent" to the same address.
 The scenario performs the following:
-- Queries sender address for ADA and native asset balance.
+- Queries sender address for ada and native asset balance.
-- If all is as expected it proceeds to construct a transaction to send some ADA and 2 Testcoin to the sender address.
+- Constructs a transaction to send some ada and 2 Testcoin to the sender address.
 - Signs the transaction
-- Submits the transaction to the Cardano Testnet
+- Submits the transaction to the Rosetta instance

-This example has been designed to be run multiple times over to create unique valid transactions each time, this allows it to be used in the automated nighty test run.
-As a result, the sender and receiver addresses are the same.

 #### It is possible for you to run this scenario yourself locally by following these steps:
-- Firstly, you must have a Testnet account with some ADA in it.
+- Firstly, you must have a Testnet account with some ada in it.
 You'll need the account's keys in order to sign a transaction.
 - Edit `send_transaction_postman_environment.json` to use your private key, public key, sender address and recipient address.
 - Import `send-transaction-postman_collection.json` and `send_transaction_postman_environment.json` into Postman.
 - Unless your Testnet account also has a single UTxO with native assets, like the account used for nightly runs does, you'll need to modify the `operations` array used in the `/construction/preprocess` and `/construction/payloads` requests.
 The `operations` array defines the input and output for the transaction.
 You can remove the `metadata` object from each operation is there are no native assets involved.